eyemnv/CTF_911-CM_S2/Stego/p13ces.md

 ![image](https://github.com/user-attachments/assets/2d24e61c-0bd5-49da-bd1f-e4078158dd0c)

--Now lets go to page three, so if we see here picture number 00001, 0010 was old images which gave the half of flag, so lets try steghide with 0011 as password of prev data i.e. "1t".
+-Now let's go to page three, so if we see here picture number 00001, 0010 was old images which gave the half of flag, so lets try steghide with 0011 as password of prev data i.e. "1t".

 ![image](https://github.com/user-attachments/assets/5d191e5e-64f3-4ee7-8f67-2851a7465b02)